rht-labs/labs-ci-cd/README.md

-# Open Innovation Labs CI/CD Bootstrapping
+# Open Innovation Labs CI/CD
-This branch has a reduced subset of Red Hat Open Innovation Labs CI/CD components.
-We're in the process of refactoring this approach - pardon the mess and lack of documentation.

-## Overview - Current State
+The goal of this repository is to:

+ 1. provide all the tools necessary for a comprehensive CI/CD pipeline, built for and deployed to OpenShift
+ 2. serve as a reference implementation of the [openshift-applier](https://github.com/redhat-cop/casl-ansible/tree/master/roles/openshift-applier) model for infrastructure as code

+A few additional guiding principles:

+* This repository is built as a monolith i.e. all the individual components are designed to be deployed together.
+When adding a new tool, care should be taken to integrate that tool with the other tools.
+* To deploy a subset of components, you can:
+  * Use the tags provided in the inventory to filter certain components.
+See [the docs](https://github.com/redhat-cop/casl-ansible/tree/master/roles/openshift-applier#filtering-content-based-on-tags) in openshift-applier
+  * _coming soon_ - Use the provided tooling to generate a new inventory with a user defined subset of components
+* Generally speaking, there should only be one tool per functional use case e.g. Sonatype Nexus is the artifact repository so we will not support JFrog Artifactory

+## How it Works

-This is an ansible inventory which identifies a list of applications, including CI / CD components, to be deployed to an OpenShift cluster.
+There is ansible inventory which identifies all components to be deployed to an OpenShift cluster.
 The ansible layer is very thin.
 It simply provides a way to orchestrate the application of [OpenShift templates](https://docs.openshift.com/container-platform/3.6/dev_guide/templates.html) across one or more [OpenShift projects](https://docs.openshift.com/container-platform/3.6/architecture/core_concepts/projects_and_users.html#projects).
 All configuration for the applications should be defined by an OpenShift template and the corresponding parameters file.

 Currently, the following components are included in this inventory:

-* Long lived CI/CD, Development and Demo projects
+* Long lived CI/CD, Development and Demo OpenShift projects
 * Jenkins, including
   * S2I build for Jenkins plugins and configuration
   * maven and npm slaves for Jenkins
 * Sonatype Nexus
+* SonarQube
 * Example Java application and pipeline

+Currently, the following components have templates but are not yet integrated into the inventory:

+* Gitlab
+* Gogs

 ## Prerequisites

 * [Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html)
 * [OpenShift CLI Tools](https://docs.openshift.com/container-platform/3.6/cli_reference/get_started_cli.html)
 * Access to the OpenShift cluster

 ## Usage

 1. Log on to an OpenShift server `oc login -u <user> https://<server>:<port>/`
     1. Your user needs permissions to deploy ProjectRequest objects
 2. Clone this repository